stlpublicradio/weather-newsrooms-nicar25/README.md

 1. Now click the green "<> Code" button and, after you do, the "Codespaces" tab under it.
 1. Click "Create Codespace on Main"
 1. Wait a minute.
+1. We'll be coming back to this tab a lot, and I'll call it the **Codespaces tab**.

 ### Let's take a look around!